rsproule/gotcha/README.md

 - [ ] logging (debug stuff separate from critical output, stdout)
 - [ ] serialize the node, like we are doing with edges (simplifies the frontend)
 - [ ] alternate search modes (dfs, bfs, etc)

+CI/CD:

+- [ ] add github action to build + run some tests